How to play with your kids so it doesn’t feel like work!

 He was quick to notice, when we first began working together eleven years ago, that I loved taking on projects that he disliked.
 I enjoy things like organizing the storage room, deciding what items to send to the dump, wallpapering, taking care of the garden, and baking.

 He enjoys people and gets his energy from social interaction.
-He could spend extreme amounts of time talking to customers, and making sure people have a great experience during their time with us.
+He could spend extreme amounts of time talking to customers and making sure people have a great experience during their time with us.

 Over the years we have had a hard time understanding each person’s different approach to work, but the business seems to need each of our unique work energies in order to thrive.